Saiyoran1/Saiyora/README.md

 Prediction of casts is handled similarly to cooldowns, where the predicting client will instantly trigger the initial tick (if the ability has one), and display an empty cast bar, but will not calculate the length of the cast or trigger any subsequent ticks until the server has responded with the correct cast length or notice of misprediction.
 Misprediction simply results in the immediate end of the cast (this is not considered a cancellation and will not trigger behavior), while confirmation of the cast length allows the client to use his predicted activation time to recreate the cast bar, trigger any ability ticks that may have been missed in the time between predicting and receiving confirmation of the ability usage, and set up a timer for the next tick.
 Each tick is predicted separately, with the client sending any necessary data at his own local tick intervals, and the server simply holding that data then triggering the tick at the right time (if it arrives before the server ticks), or marking the tick as lacking data and triggering it when client data arrives (if it arrives after the server ticks).
 There is a time limit on how far out of sync the server will execute a predicted tick to prevent the client from sending ticks at incorrect times and potentially causing issues.
 Currently, this limit is 1 tick, so the server will ignore a tick entirely if the next tick of the ability happens on the server without receiving prediction data.
 This may need to be adjusted if there is a need for a lot of fast-ticking abilities used by players (as NPCs don't need to worry about prediction).

+<a name="player-ability-input"></a>
+### Player Ability Input

+Ability input for players is handled in the APlayerCharacter class, where there is some additional logic beyond just calling UseAbility on every new ability input.
+The main additional functionality includes:

+- Cancelling channels on new input.
+- Queueing input.
+- Re-using automatically firing abilities.
+- Cancelling "cancel on release" channels on release.

+When ability input is received and another channel is already in progress, players will either cancel the current channel and then attempt to use the newly input ability, or, in the case of an input that occurs within a small window (currently .2 seconds) of the end of the channel, the player will "queue" the input until the end of the current channel and then reattempt it.
+This queueing logic also works for GCDs that are about to end, to prevent pressing an input a few milliseconds early from resulting in a failed ability use.

+Abilities can be marked as Automatic, which means that holding their input will constantly re-use the ability when possible until another input is pressed.
+This currently runs on every frame if an automatic ability's input is held down, unless the player swaps Planes (switching what ability the input corresponds to) or has another ability in queue.
+Weapons are the main reason this functionality exists.

+Abilities can also be marked as Cancel on Release, which means that their input must be held down to continue the channel.
+Releasing the input of a channeled ability that is Cancel on Release will immediately cancel the channel, unless it is within the queueing window, in which case the channel will be allowed to finish.
+This allows an early escape from abilities where the entire channel may not be desired.

 <a name="ability-functionality"></a>
 ### Ability Functionality

   Abilities have functionality attached to a a multitude of different functions.
 The primary places where abilities perform their functionality are in the Tick functions: PredictedTick, ServerTick, and SimulatedTick.
 They can also have functionality tied to being cancelled, interrupted, and mispredicted, though the misprediction functionality should be limited to cleaning up predicted effects such as projectiles or particles.

+- Predicted Tick runs on the locally controlled client, whether it is the server or not.
+- Server Tick runs only on the server.
+This means that players on listen servers will fire both the Predicted and Server Ticks back-to-back.
+- Simulated Tick runs only on clients that are not the server and not controlling the actor, and is intended to be used mostly for cosmetic effects.

+Typically, Predicted Tick should be where any targeting or input-reliant logic is handled, with target data being passed along to the Server Tick automatically after being set.
+Server Tick should handle the authoritative logic that can not happen on clients, and can also have some conditional cosmetic effects to allow listen server players to see effects for other players' abilities.
+Simulated tick should just be used to pass results of the ability use to other clients and allow them to have cosmetic effects.

+Cancelling has a similar set of functions (PredictedCancel, ServerCancel, SimulatedCancel), and Interrupting has a Server and Simulated version (Interrupts only happen on the server, and can not be predicted).
+Misprediction is not called on simulated clients, only on the server and the owning client, as it should really just be used to clean up predicted effects.

 ---